awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
 ARN Region not allowed: The service does not support specifying a Region in the resource ARN.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": "The service  does not support speciflying a Region in the resource ARN."
+"findingDetails": "The service does not support specifying a Region in the resource ARN."
 ```

 **Resolving the error**